triggerdotdev/langsmith-otel-demo/README.md

-# Trigger.dev + LangSmith Telemetry Demo
+# Trigger.dev + LangSmith legacy Telemetry Demo

-This project demonstrates how to integrate [Trigger.dev](https://trigger.dev) with [LangSmith](https://smith.langchain.com) for AI telemetry and observability.
-It includes a sample task that generates text using OpenAI's GPT-4o model while capturing telemetry data in LangSmith.
+This project demonstrates how to integrate [Trigger.dev](https://trigger.dev) with [LangSmith](https://smith.langchain.com) using their legacy telemetry SDK for AI telemetry and observability.
+It includes a sample task that generates text using OpenAI's GPT-4o model with AI SDK 4 while capturing comprehensive telemetry data in LangSmith using the LangSmith SDK.

 ## Features

 - **Trigger.dev Integration**: Background task processing with retry logic and scaling
+- **LangSmith SDK Integration**: Native LangSmith SDK for enhanced telemetry and tracing
-- **LangSmith Telemetry**: Complete observability for AI model interactions
+- **AI SDK 4**: Modern AI SDK for OpenAI model interactions
 - **OpenAI Integration**: Text generation using GPT-4o model
+- **OTEL Telemetry**: OpenTelemetry-based observability with LangSmith
 - **TypeScript Support**: Fully typed codebase for better development experience

 ## Prerequisites